Easy Breakfast Casserole with Hash Browns

 If you are looking for the best breakfast casserole recipe to make for Christmas or Easter brunch, this is a great one.
 You can prepare the casserole the night before, refrigerate, and then bake in the morning.
 I love quick breakfasts that I can just pop in my oven on holiday mornings!

-You might also want to try my vegetarian potato, spinach and cheese egg casserole recipe or my slow cooker ham, cheese and veggie frittata.
+You might also want to try my baked french toast, vegetarian potato, spinach and cheese egg casserole recipe or my slow cooker ham, cheese and veggie frittata.

 One of the best things about breakfast casserole recipes is that you can easily adapt them.
 Here are some suggestions for ways to customize this easy breakfast casserole to your tastes: